mehrdadbakhtiari/adVNTR/README.md

     advntr --help

-The program outputs the RU count genotypes of VNTRs.
+The program outputs the RU count genotypes of trained VNTRs.
 To specify a single VNTR by its ID use ``--vntr_id <id>`` option.
 The list of some known VNTRs and their ID is available at [Disease-linked-VNTRs page](https://github.com/mehrdadbakhtiari/adVNTR/wiki/Disease-linked-VNTRs) in wiki.

+See the demo below or [Quickstart](http://advntr.readthedocs.io/en/latest/quickstart.html) page to see an example data set with step-by-step genotyping commands.

 Demo input in BAM format
 ------------------------